The Berkeley Clinic

 - Under Fonts & Colours change the font size to the appropriate size and click OK (see example below).

-If you have any feedback you would like to share with us about seeing the content of our websites send us an email, we would like to hear from you.
+If you have any feedback you would like to share with us about seeing our websites' content send us an email; we would like to hear from you.

 Hearing our Website